 Yes, as long as each application pertains to a unique topic or question.

-- Is the PD/PI for the application to the FOA, Training for Critical Research infrastructure for LMIC Institutions (G11) required to be a scientist?
+Is the PD/PI for the application to the FOA, Infrastructure Training Programs for Critical Research for LMIC Institutions (G11) PAR-22-153, required to be a scientist?

 No. The PD/PI for the G11 application is not required to be a scientist.
-Although the PD/PI on the G11 may be a scientist, the FOA calls for the PD/PI to "be an established expert in the research infrastructure area in which the application is targeted."
-The expertise of the proposed PD/PI is included in the Scored Review Criteria and will be evaluated by the reviewers, on a case-by-case basis for appropriateness.
+Although the PD/PI on the G11 may be a scientist, the FOA calls for the PD/PI to be an "established expert in the research infrastructure function in which the application is targeted."
+The expertise of the proposed PD/PI is included in the Scored Review Criteria and will be evaluated by the reviewers on a case-by-case basis for appropriateness.

 The budget request for administrative cost should be appropriate for the research training program proposed.
 If an institution receives multiple awards, the budgets will be reviewed and compared to ensure cooperation and lack of overlap.

 No. Certain percentages are not required explicitly in the announcement.
-Budgets will be judged on a project by project basis and should reflect the priorities of the proposed program.
+Budgets will be judged on an application-by-application basis and should reflect the priorities of the proposed training plan.